 Answer: Unitarian Universalism is a fairly small, yet widely influential, religious group.
 Having some 300,000 registered members, mostly in the United States, they are becoming more and more popular.
 Relativism, tolerance, and alternative lifestyles are all buzz words used by Unitarian Universalism.

 The Unitarian Universalist name comes from their denial of the doctrine of the Trinity and their belief that all human beings gain salvation.
 According to Universalists, the mere idea someone might go to hell is not compatible with the character of a loving God.
 Its roots go all the way back to the sixteenth century when Unitarian beliefs became popular during the Reformation.
 Unitarian thought and Universal thought were merged together during the late eighteenth-century in America during the Age of Reason.
 The intellectual elite of that time refused to believe in such biblical teachings as total depravity and eternal damnation, but rather embraced the idea of a loving God who would never cause someone to suffer.

 Adherents of Unitarian Universalism base their beliefs primarily upon their own experiences and are not committed to any one religious system.
 They believe that individuals have the right to decide for themselves what to believe in and that others should not infringe upon this right.
 As a result, one such believer might lean toward liberal Christianity, while another might lean toward New Age spirituality.
 There is no real dogma beyond tolerance—for everything except biblical Christianity.
-They reject the Bible as a book of poetry, myth, and moral teaching, a completely human book and not truly the Word of God—equating it with barbaric writing that has little to do with modern man.
-They reject the Bible's portrayal of a Triune God, leaving the concept of God up to each individual's imagination.
+Unitarian Universalists view the Bible as a book of poetry, myth, and moral teaching, a completely human book and not truly the Word of God.
+They reject the Bible’s portrayal of a Triune God, leaving the concept of God up to each individual’s imagination.